Yilikal250/Ruby_oop_New/README.md

 _NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
 You can also use [any other license](https://choosealicense.com/licenses/) if you wish._

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the [Ruby oop code].

-THE [Ruby oop code] IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE [APP TYPE] OR THE USE OR OTHER DEALINGS IN THE [APP TYPE].
-._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>